AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/managing-proofs-within-workfront/access-wf-proof-in-workfront.md

 You can quickly access your Workfront Proof&nbsp;account directly from the Adobe Workfront interface without&nbsp;needing log in to Workfront Proof&nbsp;when the following conditions are met:

 * Your Workfront environment is integrated with a Workfront Proof&nbsp;Premium account.
-For more information about what functionality is available only with a Workfront Proof&nbsp;Premium account, see [Access to proofing functionality in Workfront](../../../administration-and-setup/manage-workfront/configure-proofing/access-to-proofing-functionality.md).
+For more information about what functionality is available only with a Workfront Proof&nbsp;Premium account, see .

   You have a Workfront Proof&nbsp;license.
 (It is not required that you are a Workfront Proof&nbsp;administrator.)